Fla-KoN-4iK/VS_Translator_Overlay/README.md

 Code review, bug reports, pull requests, suggestions, and improvements are welcome.

+## Windows SmartScreen warning

+Windows Defender SmartScreen may show a warning when you run the app for the first time.

+This happens because the executable is new and not code-signed yet.
+It does not automatically mean the app is malicious.

+If you trust this project and downloaded it from the official GitHub Releases page, click:

+More info → Run anyway

+The source code is available in this repository, so you can inspect it or build the app yourself.

-VS Translator Overlay is a small external Windows overlay for Vintage Story.
+## VS Translator Overlay is a small external Windows overlay for Vintage Story.

 It: